 Libertad with its bright colored flower beds and monument to Joaquin Gantier Valda (1900-1994), a playwright, biographer and poet.
 A tall white

-column stands in the gardens as a gift in May 1968 from the people of Buenos Aires (Argentina) to the people of Sucre.
+column (the Obelisco) stands in the gardens as a gift in May 1968 from the people of Buenos Aires (Argentina) to the people of Sucre.
 The cities theatre

-Gran Mariscal is on one side of the plaza and the supreme court, Corte Suprema de Justicia also nearby.
-Across the road from all this is park Bolivar
+Teatro Gran Mariscal is on one side of the plaza and the supreme court, Corte Suprema de Justicia also nearby.
+Across the road from all this is Bolivar Park

-from each other including a water fountain at the north / western end across the road from the old train station, Estacion Presidente
+from each other including a water fountain at the north / western end across the road from the old train station, Estacion Presidente Arce.
+A

 (1824-1906) stands nearby, he was an ex-president